We are often asked what is the best sample rate for vaccines. Or worse, we aren’t asked and we find out what some people are doing.

 A good compromise

-A sampling rate for vaccines of between 5 minutes and 30 minutes would be the two extremes that I would consider.
-I would even recommend a range of 10 to 20 minutes.
-It’s a good compromise between having a complete picture of what is going on, and not drowning in data.
+A sampling rate for vaccines ranging from 5 minutes to 30 minutes represents the two extremes, but we would recommend considering a range of 10 to 20 minutes.
+This range strikes a good compromise between obtaining a comprehensive understanding of the temperature conditions and avoiding an overwhelming amount of data.

 Why collect the data?